Teaching self-control: Evidence-based tips

 We can help kids develop this sort of resilience and determination by being careful with our feedback.

 the best way to counteract helplessness in children.

-5. Help kids develop their attention skills and expand working memory
+7. Help kids develop their attention skills and expand working memory

 Even if you have the right mindset, it can be hard to follow through.